 5. ESP Ron Wood Telecaster

-For a much more traditional rock and roll machine which doubles its duty when used for country and blues, take a gander at the ESP LTD Ron Wood guitar.
-Ron Wood, should need no introduction, but for the sake of those not in the know, he's been a legend in rock and roll music since the late 1960s.
+For a much more traditional rock and roll machine that doubles its duty when used for country and blues, take a gander at the ESP LTD Ron Wood guitar.
+Ron Wood should need no introduction, but for the sake of those not in the know, he's been a legend in rock and roll music since the late 1960s.

 Ron played bass guitar in the Jeff Beck group, and then played guitar with the Faces.
 Regardless of his previous successes and ventures, Ron Wood is always going to be remembered as a member of The Rolling Stones, which he joined in 1975.
 Amazingly, the Stones are still touring and producing albums.
 You can still see Ron Wood play guitar live, but the music will last far longer than the members of the Stones.